sigsum/sigsum-go/doc/tools.md

 ## Creating a request

 To create, and sign, a new an add-leaf request, use the `-k` option to pass a signing key.
-The message to log is read from standard input.
+The message(s) to sign are listed as file arguments on the command line, or, by default, read from standard input.
 By default, the message submitted to the log is the SHA256 hash of the input.
 To use the input as is, without hashing, pass the `--raw-hash` option.
-In this case, the data on standard input must either be exactly 32 octets, or a hex string representing 32 octets (64 digits, possibly with some leading and trailing whitespace).
+In this case, the input data must either be exactly 32 octets, or a hex string representing 32 octets (64 digits, possibly with some leading and trailing whitespace).

-If the request is not to be submitted right away, as described below, the request is written to standard output, or to the file specified with the `-o` option.
+If the request(s) are not to be submitted right away, as described below, they are written to the respective output file(s), as described above.
+Any existing output files are overwritten.

 ## Submitting a request

-To submit the leaf request specify a Sigsum policy file using the `-p` option.
+To submit one or more the leaf requests, specify a Sigsum policy file using the `-p` option.

-If the `-k` option and a signing key was provided, the leaf to be submitted is the newly created one.
+If the `-k` option and a signing key was provided, the leaf(s) to be submitted is the newly created ones.
 If no `-k` option was provided, the input should instead be a the body of an add-leaf request, which is parsed and verified.
-Separating signing and submission is useful if the machine access to the signing key is not directly connected to the Internet.
+Separating signing and submission is useful if the machine with access to the signing key is not directly connected to the Internet.

-The policy file must specify public key and URL for at least one log.
+The policy file must specify a public key and URL for at least one log.
 If the policy file specifies a quorum different from "none" and corresponding witness public keys, `sigsum-submit` will not be satisfied until it has retrieved enough valid cosignatures to satisfy